You cannot copy content of this website, your IP is being recorded

 Indigestion is usually not a cause for concern and is a common experience for many.
 However, if symptoms are frequent or severe, it is best to give your doctor a call to determine if there are any underlying causes.
 Specific signs that should soon alert you to seek medical help include vomiting, especially if blood is seen (hematemesis), black and tarry stools, difficulty or pain with swallowing (dysphagia), fatigue, weakness, and most importantly, unintentional weight loss.
 If you experience sweating, chest pain radiating through the neck, jaw, or arm that gets worse with physical exertion, seek immediate medical care as these are signs of a heart attack.

 At Fast Aid Urgent Care, we are ready to ease your mind and discomfort by addressing your concerns, performing any necessary diagnostic tests, and curating a treatment plan according to your individualized needs.
 If you have any questions or concerns relating to indigestion or other health problems, please do not hesitate to give us a call or join the virtual line.
-We serve patients from Bulverde Rd San Antonio TX, Windcrest TX, Selma TX, Bastrop TX, Paige TX, Smithville TX, Alamo Ranch San Antonio TX, Leon Valley TX, Helotes TX, La Grange TX, Rabbs Prairie TX, Halsted TX, Leon Springs TX, Fair Oaks Ranch TX, Cross Mountain TX, New Braunfels TX, Hunter TX, Zorn TX, Potranco Road San Antonio TX, Rio Medina TX, Rolling Oaks Estates TX, Dripping Springs, TX, Saddletree Ranch TX, and Belterra TX.
+We serve patients from Bulverde Rd San Antonio TX, Windcrest TX, Selma TX, Bastrop TX, Paige TX, Smithville TX, Alamo Ranch San Antonio TX, Leon Valley TX, Helotes TX, La Grange TX, Rabbs Prairie TX, Halsted TX, Leon Springs TX, Fair Oaks Ranch TX, Cross Mountain TX, New Braunfels TX, Hunter TX, Zorn TX, Potranco Road San Antonio TX, Rio Medina TX, Rolling Oaks Estates TX, Dripping Springs, TX, Saddletree Ranch TX, Belterra TX, Lemon Creek Boerne TX, Scenic Oaks TX, Fair Oaks Ranch TX, Belle Chasse LA, Timberlane LA, Woodmere LA, and surrounding areas.

 Our Locations